cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 Superbad.
 That would be as bad as making people sick and then making profit on medicine."

-Lilly pulled her eyebrows up.
+Lilly pulled her eyebrows together.
 "Pfff.
 Sure, I'm sure.
 Hey, wake up!